 It isn’t easy to visit the Palais de l’Elysée.
 The official residence of the President of France in the 8th arrondissement of Paris is usually under tight security.
 You won’t find it on any list of things to do in Paris, simply because it is only open to tourists once a year.

 And yet, I have been to the Elysée Palace 3 times(!).
-I wasn’t planning on going 3 times, I have no secret access or anything, I just happen to have been there under 3 different Presidents.
+I wasn’t planning on going 3 times, I have no secret access or anything, I just happen to have been to this highly symbolic national building under 3 different Presidents.

 The 1st time I was a newly minted expat, fresh off the boat as it were.
 I went, waited in line for 3 hours or so on the day of Journée du Patrimoine, the only day of the year that it is open.
 I made friends while waiting, looked around, and had a great visit.